How much does it cost to get your taxes done for a small business?

 Cash flow management starts with visibility into what's coming in and going out.
 Invoice quickly, follow up on receivables, negotiate vendor terms, and forecast weekly so you see problems before they become emergencies.

-Read answerHow should I record construction accounting?
+Read answerHow should I keep books for my construction company?

 Read answer